Daisuke Takagi

-Daisuke Takagi (高木 大輔, Takagi Daisuke) is a Japanese footballer who plays for Renofa Yamaguchi FC.
+Daisuke Takagi (高木 大輔, Takagi Daisuke) is a Japanese footballer who plays for FC Ryukyu.

 Club career

 He's the younger brother of Yoshiaki and Toshiyuki Takagi, who both grew up in Tokyo Verdy youth ranks.
 After several years in the youth ranks, he signed a full pro contract for Tokyo Verdy in April 2013.

 National team career

 In June 2011, Takagi was elected Japan U-17 national team for 2011 U-17 World Cup.
 He played 2 matches and scored a goal against Argentina.

 Club statistics

 Updated to end of 2018 season.